DEFRA/software-development-standards/standards/quality_assurance_standards.md

 [More test automation information and guides](https://github.com/DEFRA/qa-test/wiki/Automation)

 Use GitHub to publish test code in the open, but **never** publish any passwords or other sensitive data.
+Passwords can be stored in private files or repositories (for example hiding a file using `.gitignore`), or via local environment variables.

 ## Browser testing